All Episodes

 Socialism, the promises are there.

-Everything's gonna be free.
+Everything's going to be free.

 How did Obamacare work out?

-Free, free, free, government retirement, government healthy food, government, government, government.
+Government retirement, government healthy food, government, government, government.

-The same government that bankrupted Social Security and Medicare, the same government that promised to keep your doctor's plan and you're gonna save money, we're all paying 200% or more for health care.
+The same government that promised to keep your doctor's plan and you're going to save money.

-Yeah, can I tell you a real life example of this?
+Yeah, can I tell you a real-life example of this?

-You're gonna hear it from the president about uh why there needs to be uh free uh paid uh medical and family leave required of every business in America and what they and look uh we think companies shouldn't be uh offering that for their workers, not as a Washington mandate.
+You're going to hear it from the president about why there needs to be free paid medical and family leave required of every business in America.

-Uh it should be tailored to their workers.
+It should be tailored to their workers.

 But guess what?